Faity/ComfyUI-Workflow-Generator/public/UserManual.md

 Every workflow you create in the `Generator` tab is automatically saved here.

 -   **List:** Shows all previous generations with their prompt and date.
--   **Select:** Click on an entry to display the result, including the image preview, again in the output panel.
+-   **Select:** Click on an entry to display the result again in the output panel.
 -   **Download (`📥`):** Download the workflow JSON of a specific entry directly.
 -   **Clear History:** Permanently removes all entries.
 This action cannot be undone.